 Science Education Policy

-- Promote lifelong, rigorous education of science concepts and practices in formal and informal settings to improve citizens’ understanding of science and its role in society.
+1. Promote meaningful lifelong education of evidence-based scientific concepts and practices to improve citizens’ understanding of science and its role in society.

 To work towards these objectives, investments must be made systematically to three fundamental areas of science education.

-- Promote science literacy by ensuring that science is a core subject and taught at every level of education.
+- Promote science literacy by ensuring that science is taught as a core subject, students are given opportunities to conduct laboratory experiments, and that standards of learning are meaningful and broadly applicable.

-- Provide for the development of evidence-based methods and curricular materials for teaching chemistry.
+- Provide for the development of evidence-based methods and curricular materials and emphasize interdisciplinary instruction.

-- Foster a positive safety culture in laboratories by requiring a robust education in chemical health and safety.
+- Promote a positive safety culture in laboratories by requiring a robust education in chemical health and safety.

-- Support the development and implementation of green and sustainable chemical concepts at all levels of chemistry instruction.
+- Support the development and implementation of green and sustainable practices at all levels of chemistry instruction.

 K-12 Science Education

-- Recruit, retain, value, and reward a diverse community of teachers who are well prepared in their science and education backgrounds, and offer them lifelong professional development opportunities to improve their content knowledge and pedagogical skills.
+- Recruit, retain, value, and reward a diverse and well-prepared community of teachers and offer lifelong professional development opportunities to improve content knowledge and pedagogical skills.

 - Strengthen existing STEM teacher education programs by emphasizing the use of evidence-based methods and encouraging increased and up-to-date science content knowledge.

-- Include current teachers as full participants in the design of programs for professional and curricula development.
+- Engage teachers as full participants in the design of programs for professional and curriculum development and include resources for a variety of learning environments and student challenges.

-- Encourage interactions and partnerships between schools, teachers, students and STEM industries, businesses and professionals in order to provide experiential learning, enhanced teaching opportunities and appropriate role models.
+- Support partnerships between schools, teachers, students and STEM industries, businesses, and professionals to provide experiential learning, enhanced teaching opportunities and mentorship.

-- Expand undergraduate research experiences by supporting summer and academic-year research projects and collaborations with industry, other academic institutions, government labs, and international partners.
+- Expand undergraduate research experiences and strengthen diversity, equity, and inclusion by supporting research projects and collaborations with education stakeholders.

-- Invest in, promote, and reward educational research in STEM subjects that guide the development and evaluation of model programs, tools, and methods for improving the teaching and learning of science.
+- Invest in educational research in STEM subjects that guide the development and evaluation of model programs, tools, and methods for improving the teaching and learning.

-- Support the use of research-based practices for teaching undergraduate and graduate students, including the expectation that faculty are educated in these practices.
+- Support the use of research and evidence-based practices for teaching undergraduate and graduate students, including the expectation that faculty are educated in these practices.

 The American Chemical Society (ACS) Board of Directors Committee on Public Affairs and Public Relations adopted this statement on behalf of the Society at the recommendation of the Society Committee on Education.